mayembe-martin/software_architecture_schedules/features&responsibilities.md

 * Display the course statistics

-### Auxiliary feature: Viewing the course info (teacher)

 ### Feature: Viewing the teacher info – office hours (student)
 As a student, I want to see the office hours of a determined teacher.

-## Feature breakdown
+#### Feature breakdown
 0. The student logins into the system
-1. The system identifies the student and let him enter to the app in student mode.
+1. The system identifies the student and lets him enter to the app in student mode.
 2. “Teachers” button should be available in the central pannel
 3. When the student presses the “Teachers” button, the system must redirect him to the teacher search window
 4. The student enters the info about the teacher in the search pannel.